octalmage/robotjs/README.md

 RobotJS
 ========

-Node.js GUI Automation.
+Node.js Desktop Automation.
 Control the mouse, keyboard, and read the screen.

 This is a work in progress so the exported functions could change at any time before the first stable release (1.0.0).
 [Ideas?](https://github.com/octalmage/robotjs/issues/4)